imoneoi/openchat/README.md

 ## Acknowledgements

+We would like to thank Alignment Lab AI, Nous Research, and Pygmalion AI for their help on data collection and model training.

 We would like to express our gratitude to GPT Desk Pte.
 Ltd., 01.AI company, and Tsinghua Laboratory of Brain and Intelligence (THBI) for their invaluable support.

-We are also grateful to the developers of the following projects, which have contributed significantly to our research: [Llama 2](https://ai.meta.com/llama/), [self-instruct](https://arxiv.org/abs/2212.10560), [FastChat (Vicuna)](https://github.com/lm-sys/FastChat), [Alpaca](https://github.com/tatsu-lab/stanford_alpaca.git) and [StarCoder](https://github.com/bigcode-project/starcoder).
+We are also grateful to the developers of the following projects, which have contributed significantly to our research: [Mistral](https://mistral.ai/), [Chain-of-Thought Hub](https://github.com/FranxYao/chain-of-thought-hub), [Llama 2](https://ai.meta.com/llama/), [Self-Instruct](https://arxiv.org/abs/2212.10560), [FastChat (Vicuna)](https://github.com/lm-sys/FastChat), [Alpaca](https://github.com/tatsu-lab/stanford_alpaca.git) and [StarCoder](https://github.com/bigcode-project/starcoder).